FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 - Head to Victoria Harbour one evening to see the dazzling 'A Symphony of Lights' show where your family can watch the colorful light show on the skyscraper.
 It is synchronized to music and starts at 8pm each evening.
 Your teenagers will enjoy a stroll along the Avenue of Stars where they can check out the plaques honoring Jackie Chan, Bruce Lee and other stars.
 There is even a Jackie Chan gift shop here!

-- Have dinner aboard the Jumbo Floating Restaurant in Hong Kong Harbour.
-The kids will love seeing this beautiful boat all lit up at night.
+- Have a sumptuous seafood dinner aboard the Jumbo Floating Restaurant in Hong Kong Harbour.
+You will love seeing this beautiful boat all lit up at night.
 The kids will have a great time looking at all the fish in the tanks.

 More articles to help you plan!